-Before you schedule your flooring delivery, you must be sure of the following:
+Before scheduling your flooring delivery, you must be sure of the following:.

-Is the sub-floor moisture content within 2% of your hardwood flooring?
+1. Is the sub-floor moisture content within 2% of your hardwood flooring?
 Are all of your wet trades 100% completed?
 Some examples of wet trades are: drywalling, painting, tiling, masonry, and concrete.
 Having these completed prior to the hardwood delivery will minimize the exposure to "wet conditions" and reduce the exposure to harsh conditions.

 3. Do you have a dehumidifier running in your basement to remove the excess moisture?
 A new home will have between 1000-2000 gallons of moisture which needs to be removed in order to minimize the exposure of the hardwood flooring to humidity.
 A significant percentage of this moisture is in the basement so we always recommend having one running in the basement.
 It's important to be diligent with the emptying of the dehumidifier, consider creating a schedule or utilize a system that automatically empties.